Ibnballo1/ToDo-List-App/README.md

-# Webpack Project
+# ToDo List Structure Project
-In this project I built a simple yet powerful webpack boilerplate, which will be used as a starting point for other projects.
+In this project I built a simple todo list structure, which will be used as a starting point for other projects.

 # Built With
 * Major Languages